Drakula2k/capistrano-rails-server/README.md

 Capistrano-rails-server is collection of capistrano recipes for setting up production server for ROR.
 The current testing environment is Ubuntu 12.04LTS.
 ## Installation ##
-Add this lines to your application's Gemfile:
+Add these lines to your application's Gemfile:

     gem 'capistrano'
     gem 'capistrano-rails-server'